mikepound/tls-exercises/python/README.md

 1) Begin by creating a new socket using the `socket.socket()` function.
 Make sure it's of the `AF_INET` type.
 2) Obtain the default ssl context via the `ssl.create_default_context()` function.
 The purpose for this one is to authenticate servers: `ssl.Purpose.SERVER_AUTH`.
-3) You'll want to set `check_hostname` to false, as our hostname is meaningless in this exercise.
-4) Continuing with the context, load the CA certificate via the `context.load_verify_locations()` function.
+3) Continuing with the context, load the CA certificate via the `context.load_verify_locations()` function.
 This ensures that the client knows which root certificate to validate against.
-5) Now we need a connection.
+4) Now we need a connection.
 Wrap the original socket into an SSLSocket using `context.wrap_socket()` (see [documentation](https://docs.python.org/3.6/library/ssl.html#ssl.SSLContext.wrap_socket)).
 We're calling this socket `conn`.
+Note: You'll need to set the `server_hostname` parameter, which must match the incoming certificate hostname of "Expert TLS Server"
-6) Inside the try-catch block, make use of the sockets `connect()` function, which will expect a tuple containing the hostname and port defined at the top of the file.
+5) Inside the try-catch block, make use of the sockets `connect()` function, which will expect a tuple containing the hostname and port defined at the top of the file.

 Don't forget to start the server, too!
 With any luck, this should now connect nicely.